vardhan-venkata/react-weather-app/README.md

 #### We Tried Out Semantic UI

-Semantic UI is a library for React which has predefined awesome components.
+Semantic UI is a library for React that has predefined awesome components.

 That's all, folks.
 You can add more features to the app, like a five-day forecast, icons, and more.